reduce-algebra/reduce-algebra/README.md

 ## Introduction

-**REDUCE** is an interactive system for general algebraic computations of interest to mathematicians, scientists, and engineers.
-It can be used interactively for simple calculations but also provides a flexible and expressive user programming language.
+**REDUCE** is a freely available open-source interactive system for general algebraic computations, of interest to mathematicians, scientists, and engineers.
+It can be used interactively for simple calculations, but also provides a flexible and expressive user programming language.

-The development of the **REDUCE** computer algebra system was started in the 1960's by [Anthony C. Hearn](https://en.wikipedia.org/wiki/Anthony_C._Hearn) and further developed by [Arthur C. Norman](https://en.wikipedia.org/wiki/Arthur_Norman_(computer_scientist)).
-Since then, many scientists from all over the world have contributed to its development. **REDUCE** has a long and distinguished place in the history of computer algebra systems.
+The development of the **REDUCE** computer algebra system was started in the 1960's by [Anthony C. Hearn](https://en.wikipedia.org/wiki/Anthony_C._Hearn) and further developed by [Arthur C. Norman](https://en.wikipedia.org/wiki/Arthur_Norman_(computer_scientist)) and others.
+Since then, many scientists from all over the world have contributed to its development.

+**REDUCE** has a long and distinguished place in the history of computer algebra systems.

 Other systems that address some of the same issues but sometimes with rather different emphasis are [Axiom](http://axiom-developer.org/), [Derive](https://www.chartwellyorke.com/derive.html), [Macsyma](http://www.symbolics-dks.com/Macsyma-1.htm)/[Maxima](https://maxima.sourceforge.io/), [Maple](https://www.maplesoft.com/), [Mathematica](https://www.wolfram.com/mathematica/), and [MuPAD](<https://en.wikipedia.org/wiki/MuPAD>).

+**REDUCE** is implemented in *Standard Lisp*.
+It primarily runs on either **_Portable Standard Lisp_**, which compiles to native machine code, or **_Codemist Standard Lisp_**, which compiles to optimized byte-code.
+It can also run on **_Visible Standard Lisp_**, an extremely minimal and highly portable *Standard Lisp* interpreter.
+PSL, CSL, and VSL are all included in the **REDUCE** distribution.

-**REDUCE** primarily runs on either _Portable Standard Lisp_ (*PSL*) or _Codemist Standard Lisp_ (*CSL*), [both of which](https://reduce-algebra.sourceforge.io/versions.php) are included in the distribution.
-By modern standards, **REDUCE** is a surprisingly small and compact application, which runs well on all major operating systems.
+By modern standards, **REDUCE** is a surprisingly small and compact application, and runs well on all major platforms and operating systems.

 ----